 He says that 60% of the income from selling vines is used to run other projects on this land such as multiplying cassava seeds, growing pineapples and also paying workers for the management of these projects.
 He is also building a road side collection center and selling point in Kamonyi District which will have a butchery, cold room for vegetables and fruits, meeting hall, offices, bar and restaurant.
 With this business, he plans to make it a center of all his projects.

 He also plans that in years to come, he will use the proceeds from this business to start a processing unit.
-Therefore, in preparations for this, he plans that at the collection center, there will be three components of training that will be carried out including village information training center where local farmers will be getting information concerning OFSP with help of information materials from CIP.
+Therefore, in preparation for this, he plans that at the collection center, there will be three components of training that will be carried out including village information training center where local farmers will be getting information concerning OFSP with help of information materials from CIP.
 Community Seed Bank as another component is where farmers will be trained how to grow OFSP and some trained to become DVMs especially to produce OFSP as well as vegetables and fruits.

 Thirdly, there will be linkage of farmers to market using the collection center and as well, this program will enable farmers to deliver their produce not only at the collection center but also to individual buyers or doing home deliveries.
 Ganza doesn’t plan to ever leave farming.